MarkEddy001/MarkEddy001/README.md

 **`Digital Craftsman (Full-stack Developer/Cyber Security Specialist/IT Support Technician)`**

-👨‍💻 Full Stack Developer | 🛠️ IT System Support Technician | 🔒 Cybersecurity Specialist
+👨‍💻 FULL STACK | 🛠️ IT System Support Technician | 🔒 Cybersecurity Specialist

   Passionate about the intersection of technology, security, and innovation, I'm a versatile professional with a multifaceted skill set.
 As a Full Stack Software Developer student, I craft elegant and efficient solutions for complex problems, leveraging my expertise in web development, database design, and user experience.